Twin Pregnancy Guide: 8 weeks pregnant with twins through 9 weeks

 I felt as if my entire body was hit with a semi-truck, and then I was drugged.
 Couldn’t keep my eyes open, body collapsing into bed every chance I got kind of drugged.

 My advice is to take a nap whenever you possibly can.
-Have your hubby pick up takeout for dinner or rely on freezer meals.
+Have your partner pick up takeout for dinner or rely on freezer meals.

 You need to rest if you can!
 Granted, it’s a lot easier said than done if you work or have other children (I had both).